-Considerations of the FIFA Disciplinary Committee:^{63,64}
+Considerations of the FIFA Disciplinary Committee: 63,64

 The Committee is of the firm opinion that these two clauses limit the freedom of Paok FC and Frosinone in transfer-related matters.
 In fact, it appears to be clear that Paok FC and Frosinone would have to pay Arsenal a higher sell-on fee (40% instead of 30% in the case of Paok FC and 30% instead of 25% in the case of Frosinone) should they decide to transfer the relevant player to a club in the United Kingdom.
-Therefore, it is evident that in a scenario in which Paok FC and/or Frosinone receive two similar and/or identical offers for the transfer of the relevant players, one being from a club outside the United Kingdom, Paok FC and Frosinone would be more inclined to accept the offer coming from the club outside the United Kingdom, as it would make the operation most profitable from a purely financial point of view.
+Therefore, it is evident that in a scenario in which Paok FC and/or Frosinone receive two similar and/or identical offers for the transfer of the relevant players, one being from a club in the United Kingdom and the other one coming from a club outside the United Kingdom, Paok FC and Frosinone would be more inclined to accept the offer coming from the club outside the United Kingdom, as it would make the operation most profitable from a purely financial point of view.